CiscoSecurity/tr-05-serverless-ibm-qradar/README.md

 ### CTIM Mapping Specifics

-Each response from the QRadar API for the IP observables generates the following CTIM entities:
+Each event log in response from the QRadar API for the IP observables generates the following CTIM entities:

-- `Sightings` are based on the date and time the observable was seen in the logs and the log source that provided the event.
+- `Sightings` are based on the date and time the observable was seen in the logs and the log source that provided the event log.